 As you’ll see, similar decor is woven throughout the spacious accommodations.

-Accommodations at The Lodge at Torrey Pines
+The Lodge at Torrey Pines Rooms and Suites

-The Lodge at Torrey Pines offers an elegant turndown service that includes a lavender scented pillow spritz for sweet dreams, and delicate chocolate for your sweet tooth.
+The Lodge at Torrey Pines offers an elegant turndown service that includes a lavender-scented pillow spritz for sweet dreams and delicate chocolate for your sweet tooth.
 Your slippers are also readied, and your bathroom is refreshed.

-With approximately 500 square feet of space, Signature Rooms are the smallest accommodation at the resort, but that doesn’t mean they lack in any way.
-They have either one king bed or two queen beds, making them a good choice for a romantic getaway for two, or a family vacation for four.
+With approximately 500 square feet of space, Signature Rooms are the smallest accommodation at the resort, but they are much larger than many area hotel rooms.
+They have one king or two queen beds, making them a good choice for a romantic getaway for two or a family vacation for four.

 Slightly larger than the Signature Rooms, Reserve Rooms offer 550 square feet of space.
 Every Reserve Room has either a private balcony or a patio.
 This room only comes with a king bed, which makes it an ideal choice for a solo traveler or a couple.